mattjegan/mattjegan.github.io/_posts/2018-8-27-Describing-Descriptors-A-Follow-Up.md

 ## Is there a performance penalty for using descriptors?

+I was unsure as to whether there was a performance penalty for using descriptors and so I've tested it.
+The feature I wanted to test performance on was a simple setting of an attribute.
+For this test we are going to try 5 different approaches:

+1. Using a descriptor that stores the value on the instance.
+2. Using a descriptor that stores the value in a `WeakKeyDictionary`.
+3. Storing the value on the instance as normal.
+4. Storing the value using `@property`.
+5. Storing the value using `__setattr__`.

+The 5 implementations can be [found on Github](https://github.com/mattjegan/describing-descriptors/tree/master/performance)

+My method was to time the implementations while they set a value 1 million times.
+I repeated this 100 times and averaged the results to try smooth out any outliers.
+The results are as follows:

+* Descriptor storing the value on the instance: 0.144 seconds
+* Descriptor storing the value in a `WeakKeyDictionary`:  0.142 seconds
+* Storing the value on the instance as normal: 0.139 seconds
+* Storing the value using `@property`: 0.382 seconds
+* Storing the value using `__setattr__`: 0.678 seconds

+As you can see, both implementations of descriptors were only slightly slower than storing the value directly on the instance whereas `@property` and `__setattr__` were significantly slower on average.
+All of these benchmarks were ran on my 2017 Macbook Pro.

 ## By using descriptors do we lose spatial relativity?

 ## Can you have inter-attribute validation?